sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 IDE.
 In particular, the ``Save open script to your OpenMV Cam`` and ``Reset OpenMV Cam`` tools are useful for using your OpenMV Cam when developing an application.

     *
+        The ``Configure OpenMV Cam Settings file`` allows you to modify an ``.ini`` file stored on your OpenMV Cam using OpenMV IDE which your OpenMV Cam will read on bootup for particular hardware configurations.

+    *
         The ``Save open script to your OpenMV Cam`` command saves whatever